PeiyiGuan/tempsensor/README.md

-# What is IoT-Temperature-sensor
+# What is IoT-temp-sensor

-IoT-Temperature-senso is an internet of things application runs on rasberry pi,an temperature sensor was connected to the pi, the pi will report the temperature reading to ifttt server.
+IoT-temp-sensor is an internet of things application runs on rasberry pi,an temperature sensor was connected to the pi, the pi will report the temperature reading to ifttt server.

 # How to run it